cnrmlr/physica/README.md

-# Computational Physics Engine
+# Graphica - a computational physics library

-This repository contains a computational physics engine inspired by the concepts explored in the [WolframPhysicsProject](https://wolframphysics.org/).
+This repository contains a computational physics library inspired by the concepts explored in the [WolframPhysicsProject](https://wolframphysics.org/).

 ## Overview

-The computational physics engine aims to explore the dynamics and behavior of hypergraphs, drawing inspiration from the foundational ideas put forth by the Wolfram Physics project.
-Hypergraphs are generalizations of graphs where edges can connect more than two vertices, offering a powerful framework for modeling complex systems and interactions.
+Graphica aims to explore the dynamics and behavior of hypergraphs, drawing inspiration from the foundational ideas put forth by the Wolfram Physics project.
+Hypergraphs are generalizations of graphs where edges can connect more than two vertices, offering a powerful framework for modeling complex physical systems and interactions.

-In this engine, hypergraphs evolve based on a set of rules inspired by computational irreducibility and emergent behavior observed in natural systems.
+Graphica provides a framework to evolve hypergraphs based on a set of rules inspired by computational irreducibility and emergent behavior observed in natural systems.
 These rules govern how hyperedges can form, dissolve, or modify their connections over successive simulation steps.
-By applying these rules iteratively, the engine generates dynamic configurations of hypergraphs, allowing exploration of emergent properties and structures.
+By applying these rules iteratively, the engine generates dynamic configurations of hypergraphs, allowing exploration and analysis of emergent properties and structures.

 ![HypergraphVisualization](https://wolframphysics.org/visual-gallery/visualsummary/WolframPhysicsProject-visualsummary-large.png)